lextoumbourou/notes/notes/reference/moocs/coursera/uol-discrete-mathematics/week-20.md

 parent: uol-discrete-mathematics
 ---

-# Week 20

-## Video: 10.201 Binomial coefficients and identities
+## 10.201 Binomial coefficients and identities

 * Binomial theorem
     * An expression consisting of 2 terms, connected by a + or - sign.